 Our editor and veterinarian determined the most important criteria when it comes to choosing quality dog booties.
 Then, our editor reviewed and tested the booties with her dog using the following criteria:

 - The “try on” test.
-We tried each of these medium-sized dog booties on a 1-year-old, female golden retriever.
+We tried each of these medium-sized dog booties on a 1-year-old, English cream golden retriever.
 We took her for a walk around the block to see if and how these booties would stay on her paws.

 - Materials.
 We examined each set of booties and reviewed what materials they used and how they looked in person.